-Assad: Capturing Aleppo 'huge step' to end Syria's war
+Syria stops Aleppo military action, Russian official says

 Story highlights

-- US secretary of state and Russian foreign minister meet to discuss Syrian situation

-Aleppo, Syria (CNN)Syria's President has lauded the Syrian army's assault on the beleaguered city of Aleppo, claiming that the effort to recapture it represents "a significant landmark" in bringing the country's 5-year civil war to a close.

-In an interview with Syria's al-Watan newspaper Thursday, President Bashar al-Assad rejected the offer of a humanitarian ceasefire by the rebel opposition as his army tightened the noose on the rebel-held part of the key city, according to Syrian state media.
+In an interview with Syria's al-Watan newspaper on Thursday, President Bashar al-Assad rejected the offer of a humanitarian ceasefire by the rebel opposition as his army tightened the noose on the rebel-held part of the key city, according to Syrian state media.

+He lauded the Syrian army's assault on Aleppo, claiming the effort to recapture it represents "a significant landmark" in bringing the country's 5-year civil war to a close.

 However, in his first public comments since the Aleppo offensive began in mid-November, he also cautioned that retaking Aleppo did not in itself mean an end to the bloody conflict.